Famous Downstate Illinoisans

 Josephine Sanders was another Bloomingtonian who trod the boards.
-(The original Guide noted Bloomington’s “inexplicable talent for nurturing artists of the world of amusement.”)
+(The 1939 Federal Writers Project guide to Illinois noted Bloomington’s “inexplicable talent for nurturing artists of the world of amusement.”)
 Under the stage name of Irene Delroy she become a famous musical comedy star who warbled such popular hits as Irving Berlin’s "Ooh!
 Maybe It's You" in the “Ziegfeld Follies” of 1927.
 In Hollywood she starred in such musical as Warner Bros. studio’s “Oh Sailor, Behave” in 1930.

 Sanders had won over audiences in her hometown even earlier.
 According to biographer Porter McKeever, this “beautiful blond, dimpled girl with a radiant personality” conquered the heart of the young Adlai Stevenson II in his last year at University High in Normal.
 It may be as well that she and the future governor never wed, for Miss Delroy would have set a standard in entertaining at the Executive Mansion that most subsequent First Ladies would have found hard to meet. ●